lucie07/kdl/README.md

     npm run cms:snapshot:apply --snapshot=SNAPSHOT_NAME

 Where `SNAPSHOT_NAME` is the name of the snapshot without path or extension.
-By default the data model snapshots are stored at [cms/snapshots](cms/snapshots/README.md).
+By default the data model snapshots are saved in [cms/snapshots](cms/snapshots/README.md).

 ### Data model